 One evening Elizabeth Taylor was seated center ringside.
 I was eye-to-eye staring into her violet eyes.
 Corky, our captain, dancer Jane Freed and I were chosen for a photo in Lou Walters’ office, and we were featured in Cosmopolitan Magazine.

 In one number with the showgirls and male dancers I was dressed in a green gown trimmed in fur.
 At some point the boys had to unzip the gowns and we were revealed in a semi nude outfit.
 The zipper stuck one night.
 I froze and didn’t know what to do.
 “Don’t just stand there.
 Do something!”, one of the boys yelled.
 I’m sure the audience heard him and looked at me parading around in a broken gown with a red face.

-Barbara Walters used to hang around backstage.
+Barbara Walters spent many evenings backstage.
 We befriended her sister, Jackie [Walters], who had a learning disability.
-She would spend the evening in our dressing room, and we would teach her songs and rhymes.
-Barbara Walters would hang out downstairs with Roy Cohn the lawyer during the McCarthy Hearings.
+She would spend time in our dressing room, and we would teach her songs and rhymes.
+Barbara Walters and Roy Cohn the lawyer during the McCarthy Hearings were on friendly terms backstage.
 We would wonder who would be next after careers of famous performers were damaged.
 Orson Wells, Lena Horne, Lee Grant, Charlie Chaplin and many more.